brettchalupa/brettchalupa.github.io/_posts/notes/2014-11-17-how-to-be-a-better-human-being-in-the-world-of-software.markdown

   _Feminism is for Everybody_ by Bell Hooks, the [Geek Feminism wiki](http://geekfeminism.wikia.com/wiki/Geek_Feminism_Wiki), and [Model View Culture](https://modelviewculture.com).
 They are a good starting place.
-  Dig in, think about what you are reading, and think about it.
+  Dig in and think about what you are reading.
 Then, when you have read those, keep finding more things to read.
 Keep learning about this issue.
 - Ask questions if you do not understand something.
 There are people who would